howiess/Data-Science/README.md

 # Data-Science
-A repository containing all Data Science concepts, code, and projects.
+A repository containing all Data Science concepts, python code, and projects.